geudde/attic-chest/pages/13.reference/01.porden/docs.md

 * The castoreura, or castor, may be called an animal gum resin.
 It is a pe- culiar secretion of the beaver.
-It usually comes to England in small balls of a reddish brown colour, and covered with a tough membrane ; it has a bitter unpleasant taste, and a very peculiar and strongly disagreeable odour.
+It usually comes to England in small balls of a reddish brown colour, and covered with a tough membrane; it has a bitter unpleasant taste, and a very peculiar and strongly disagreeable odour.
 The best castor comes from Russia, and the ordinary sort from Canada.
 The pilots of the north are said to provide themselves with this drug, to preserve them